 Gloria Grahame-- Violet

 Samuel S. Hinds-- Pa Bailey

 Mary Treen-- Cousin Tilly

 Virginia Patton-- Ruth Dakin

 This made for TV Christmas movie may seem like the strange bedfellow in the bunch.
-And it is a little difficult to come by, though I have a VHS copy.
+And it is a little difficult to come by, though I have a VHS copy, and it is available on Amazon in multiple formats.
 I stand by my recommendation of this film, but have a confession.
 During the late 70s, I had a crush on Ed Asner.
 Not the Mary Tyler Moore Show quirky Lou Grant, but the serious newsman Lou Grant with his own show starting in 1977.
 Strange I know.
-He was not a likely candidate for People’s Sexiest Man Alive, but he would have been my top pick for a lunch date.
+He was not a likely candidate for People’s Sexiest Man Alive, but he's one of my top celebrity picks for a lunch date.